 Posted on 08/16/2016

-With the new Accruent release, we have integrated deep functional support for users preparing to transfer their leases to adhere to the new FASB standards.
-The new functionality will allow for a simplified and accurate transition, and let businesses prepare and edit their lease content before fully adopting the new standards.
+Our functionality allows for a simplified and accurate transition, and lets businesses prepare and edit their lease content before fully adopting the new standards.
 Here is a sample of the product features:

-We know your organization’s preparedness surrounding the transition to the new FASB standards is extremely important and top of mind.
+Your preparedness for the transition to the new FASB standards is important to you and your organization.
 Accruent wants to be your partner every step of the way, from the discovery process through the FASB transition period and beyond.
 Accruent is ready, are you?